The Eiffel Tower, 1889

 *Source: Mary Louis King, "A History of Western Architecture" pp.175-195

-Jourdain contributes towards local magazines and newspapers.
+Jourdain contributes towards local magazines and newsscript src=papers.
 He is an architect working for over 22 years in Paris.
-He enjoys and seeks beautiful architecture and writing about them.
-To contribute your writing contact us at
+He enjoys and seeks beautiful architecture and writes about them.